C'mon Inner Peace… I Don't Have All Damn Day

 Having at least one person on my side, one person who went through this process… one American who understood, was worth her weight in gold.

-Crystal reminded me of how powerful Indian superstitions can be.
+Crystal explained Indian weddings, and reminded me of how powerful Indian superstitions can be.

-It never even occurred to me that Manpreet and I were not supposed to see each other until we were downstairs in front of the Granthi (Sikh priest).
-But, instead we were all stuck in this room together for an hour beforehand.
+It never even occurred to me that Manny and I were not supposed to see each other until we were downstairs in front of the Granthi (Sikh priest).

 Manny was trying not to jinx our marriage, so he wouldn’t even flirtatiously look my way.
-I was familiar with a similar superstition in the States, but misunderstandings are bound to occur.
-Inter-cultural marriages such as ours will have millions of these confusing moments.
+I was familiar with a similar superstition in the States; misunderstandings are bound to occur.
+Inter-cultural marriages such as ours will have millions of these confusing moments, and I look forward to learning as much as I can.

 My sister-in-law came to walk us downstairs; it was finally time to marry my best friend.